naoki-egami/factorEx/README.md

 Description:

 R package `factorEx` provides design-based and model-based estimators for the population average marginal component effects (the pAMCE) in factorial experiments, including conjoint analysis.
-The package also implements a series of recommendations offered in de la Cuesta, Egami, and Imai (2019+).
+The package also implements a series of recommendations offered in de la Cuesta, Egami, and Imai (2019+) and Egami and Imai (2019, JASA).

 Authors: